Kath86/run_analysis.R/README.md

 ### Where the raw data is from:

 "The data for this project is from the course website represent data collected from the accelerometers form the Samsung Galaxy S Smartphone.
 The experiments have been carried out with a group of 30 volunteers whithin an age bracket of 19-48 years.
 Each person performed six activities (WALKING; WALKING_UPSTAIRS; WALKING_DOWNSTRAIRS; SITTING; STANDING; LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist."
-You can find a full description at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+You can find a full description at the site where the data was obtained at the CodeBook or at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 You can find the data for this project here: